Walmart will have Black Friday deals all through November

 The Blackstone 22-inch Griddle will be on sale for $99 from Nov.
 14 to 15.

 Discuss: Walmart's Black Friday sale is happening now.
-Get $99 AirPods, HP gaming laptop for $450 and more
+Get $99 AirPods, $49 Instant Pot and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.